Police: Sacramento shooting was gunfight among gang rivals

-SACRAMENTO, Calif. — The mass killing that left six people dead and 12 wounded outside bars just blocks from California's Capitol last weekend was a gunfight involving at least five shooters from rival gangs, Sacramento police said Wednesday.
+SACRAMENTO, Calif. — The mass killing that left six people dead and 12 wounded outside bars just blocks from California's Capitol last weekend was a gunfight involving at least five shooters from rival gangs, Sacramento police said.

 Police said they identified at least five gunmen but there may have been more.
 Only two suspects — both brothers wounded by gunfire — have been arrested in connection with the shooting and, so far, only face firearms charges.